Bhagavad Gita Chapter 7 Verse 29 Meaning

 What is the main idea of Bhagavad Gita 7.29?

+The Gita addresses divine nature with characteristic directness here.
 Those who strive for liberation from old age and death, taking refuge in Me, realize in full that Brahman, the whole knowledge of the Self, and all action.
-This verse emphasizes divine nature with clarity and purpose.
+Within the broader arc of Chapter 7, this verse builds on Krishna's...

 How can I apply Bhagavad Gita 7.29 in daily life?